Living building material: Synthesis and fabrication

-Mycelium-based composites are usually synthesized by using different kinds of fungus, especially mushroom.
+Mycelium-based composites are usually synthesised by using different kinds of fungi, especially mushrooms.
 An individual microbe of fungi is introduced to different types of organic substances to form a composite.
 The selection of fungal species is important for creating a product with specific properties.
 Some of the fungal species that are used to make composites are G. lucidum, Ganoderma sp.
-P. ostretus, Pleurotus sp., T. versicolor, Trametes sp., etc. A dense network is formed when the mycelium of the microbe of fungi degrades and colonizes the organic substance.
-Plant waste is a common organic substrate that is used in mycelium based composites.
-Fungal mycelium is incubated with a plants waste product to produce sustainable alternatives mostly for petroleum based materials.
-The mycelium and organic substrate needed to incubate properly and this time is crucial as it is the period that these particles interact together and bind into one to form a dense network and hence form a composite.
-During this incubation period, mycelium uses the essential nutrients such as carbon, minerals, and water from the waste plant product.
-Some of the organic substrate components include cotton, wheat grain, rice husk, sorghum fiber, agricultural waste, sawdust, bread particles, banana peel, coffee residue, etc. The composites are synthesized and fabricated using different techniques such as adding carbohydrates, altering fermentation conditions, using different fabrication technology, altering post-processing stages, and modifying genetics or biochemicals to form products with certain properties.
+P. ostretus, Pleurotus sp., T. versicolor, Trametes sp., etc. A dense network is formed when the mycelium of the microbe of fungi degrades and colonises the organic substance.
+Plant waste is a common organic substrate that is used in mycelium-based composites.
+Fungal mycelium is incubated with a plant waste product to produce sustainable alternatives mostly for petroleum-based materials.
+The mycelium and organic substrate need time to incubate properly and this time is crucial as it is the period that these particles interact together and bind to form a dense network and hence form a composite.
+During this incubation period, mycelium uses essential nutrients such as carbon, minerals, and water from the waste plant product.
+Some of the organic substrate components include cotton, wheat grains, rice husks, sorghum fibres, agricultural waste, sawdust, bread particles, banana peel, coffee residue, etc. The composites are synthesised and fabricated using different techniques such as adding carbohydrates, altering fermentation conditions, using different fabrication technology, altering post-processing stages, and modifying genetics or biochemicals to form products with certain properties.
 Fabrication of most of the mycelium composites are by using plastic molds, so the mycelium can be grown directly into the desired shape.
-Other fabrication methods include laminate skin mold, vacuum skin mold, glass mold, plywood mold, wooden mold, petri dish mold, tile mold, etc. During fabrication process, it is essential to have sterilized environment, a controlled environment condition of light, temperature (25-35°C) and humidity around 60-65% for the best results.
-One way to synthesize a mycelium based composite is by mixing different composition ratio of fibers, water and mycelium together and putting in a PVC molds in layers while compressing each layer and letting it incubate for couple of days.
-Mycelium based composites can be processed in foam, laminate and mycelium sheet by using processing techniques such as laster cutting, cold and heat compression, etc. Mycelium composites tend to absorb water when they are newly fabricated, therefore this property can be changed by oven drying the product.
+Other fabrication methods include laminate skin mold, vacuum skin mold, glass mold, plywood mold, wooden mold, petri dish mold, tile mold, etc. During fabrication process, it is essential to have a sterilised environment, a controlled environment condition of light, temperature (25-35 °C) and humidity around 60-65% for the best results.
+One way to synthesise a mycelium based composite is by mixing different composition ratios of fibers, water and mycelium together and putting in a PVC molds in layers while compressing each layer and letting it incubate for couple of days.
+Mycelium based composites can be processed in foam, laminate and mycelium sheet by using processing techniques such as later cutting, cold and heat compression, etc. Mycelium composites tend to absorb water when they are newly fabricated, therefore this property can be changed by drying the product.